 Feel free to interpret the Triple Aim in a way that makes sense for you and your organization and what you need to achieve, but do so in a way that is deliberate and strategic.
 Whether you choose to work on the Triple Aim or the Quadruple Aim, understand that you can’t ignore joy in work or equity and expect to secure Triple Aim outcomes.

 Derek Feeley is IHI President and CEO.
-He will be faculty for the Finding & Creating Joy in Work virtual training beginning March 1, 2018.
+He is faculty for the Finding and Creating Joy in Work online course.